Why duplication is not always bad

 Real versus false duplication

-- Real duplication: duplicates always have to change together
+- Real duplication: duplicates will always need to do the exact same thing

 - This is the kind of duplication you really want to avoid

 - Good use case for the Don't Repeat Yourself (DRY ) principle

 - False duplication: code/structures/... that are identical now but likely to change independently of each other in the future

 - The fact that two things are the same at this moment does not necessarily mean that they are real duplicates and that that apparent duplication is a bad thing